-Members who have a positive screen for alcohol abuse problem on the SHA tool are to receive an Alcohol Misuse Screening.
+Members who have a positive screen for alcohol abuse problem during the IHA are to receive an Alcohol Misuse Screening.
 The Alcohol Misuse Screening is a detailed screening and a brief intervention as recommended by the U.S. Preventive Services Task Force (USPSTF).
 It enables a PCP to identify, reduce, and prevent problematic use, abuse and dependence on alcohol.

-- PCPs must review the member's response to the alcohol question in the SHA.
-PCPs must offer an expanded alcohol screening questionnaire to all Medi-Cal Members who answer "yes" to the alcohol question in the SHA.
-This longer screening questionnaire, such as the AUDIT or AUDIT-C, is billable to HPSJ. - For all Members who answer "yes" to the alcohol question, the PCP must offer an "alcohol use brief intervention" or refer Members with a potential alcohol abuse disorder for treatment to the County for services.
-The contact information for the County mental and Behavioral Health departments are as follows:
+• PCPs must review the Member's response to the alcohol questions.
+PCPs must offer an

+• For all Members who answer "yes" to the alcohol question, the PCP must offer an "alcohol use brief intervention" or refer Members with a potential alcohol abuse disorder for treatment to the County for services.
+The contact information for the County Mental Health Plans are as follows: